 - have graduated from an accredited school of law with a Juris Doctorate degree preparing to take the Illinois bar or awaiting Illinois bar results, but not yet licensed as an Illinois attorney.
 (Must provide law school transcript).

 Support staff, investigators, mitigation specialists, case workers, social workers, interpreters, and other non-attorney positions

 Our office’s work to provide the finest legal representation for all of our clients would not be possible without skilled support staff, investigators, mitigation specialists, case workers, social workers, language interpreters and other important roles.

 Important notes for applicants

-Documents uploaded for previous applications will not be considered.
+Documents uploaded for previous or different applications will not be considered.
 Applicants must upload documents separately for each application.

 Failure to provide required documents prior to the closing date will result in disqualification from further consideration.